learn-co-students/nyc-web-102620/39-forms-and-inverse-data-flow/README.md

 # Forms & Inverse Data Flow

+## DQ

+- active/not active on the buttons
+- pokemon div had an error

 ## SWBATs

 - [ ] Draw a component hierarchy and describe the Flow of Information